SeLite/SeLite.github.io/SettingsScope.md

 Manifests are cached

   * temporarily when edited through GUI.
 You just need to refresh the screen in order for a change to apply.
-  * fully when used by Selenium tests (via `SeLiteData.getStorageFromSettings`).
+  * fully when used by Selenium [scripts][script] (via `SeLiteData.getStorageFromSettings`).
 You need to restart Firefox in order for a change to apply.
   * optionally when used by other extensions (the developer can choose whether to cache or not)

 # Symlinks (on Mac OS/Unix) #
 Symlinks are another way to have variety/separation of configuration sets.
-If you access a test suite via a file path which has symlinked non-leaf folder(s), it can be  associated to partially/fully different configuration sets.
+If you access a [suite] via a file path which has symlinked non-leaf folder(s), it can be  associated to partially/fully different configuration sets.

-<a href='Hidden comment: Comment: TODO Test how Selenium IDE treats a test suite loaded via a path that depends on symlinks - does it use the provided path, or does it resolve it first?
+<a href='Hidden comment: Comment: TODO Test how Selenium IDE treats a suite loaded via a path that depends on symlinks - does it use the provided path, or does it resolve it first?
 If it resolves the path first, then change this paragraph.'></a>